Zebz13/Idk/README.md

 # Idk
-Just learning his to make a repo
+Just learning how to make a repo